obj1unq/2023s1---tp-game-grupo05/README.md

-# Toby: The secret mine
+# Toby: The Secret Mine

 ## Equipo de desarrollo

 - Estefanía Borzi
-- Lucas Lancia
 - Lucía Viazzo

 ## Capturas